 Derivatives are financial instruments among two or more parties with returns linked to or "derived" from some underlying equity, debt, commodity or other asset, liability, or index.
-Derivatives payments may be based on interest rates and exchange rates and/or prices of certain securities, commodities, financial or commodity indices, or other variables.
+Derivatives payments may be based on interest rates and exchange rates and/or prices of certain securities, certain commodities, financial or commodity indices, or other variables.
 The more significant types of derivative arrangements in which AIG transacts are swaps, forwards, futures and options.
 In the normal course of business, with the agreement of the original counterparty, these contracts may be terminated early or assigned to another counterparty.

 The overwhelming majority of AIG's derivatives activities are conducted by the Capital Markets operations, thus permitting AIG to participate in the derivatives dealer market acting primarily as principal.
-In these derivative operations, AIG structures transactions that generally allow its counterparties to obtain, or hedge, exposure to changes in interest and foreign currency exchange rates, credit events, securities' prices, commodities and financial or commodity indices.
+In these derivative operations, AIG structures agreements which generally allow its counterparties to enter into transactions with respect to changes in interest and exchange rates, securities' prices and certain commodities and financial or commodity indices.
 AIG's customers - such as corporations, financial institutions, multinational organizations, sovereign entities, government agencies and municipalities - use derivatives to hedge their own market exposures.
 For example, a futures, forward or option contract can be used to protect the customers' assets or liabilities against price fluctuations.